~ Photo above: Associate Dean Honora Chapman toasts Juan Felipe Herrera during the reception for his recent exhibition.

-The Center for Creativity and the Arts and the Department of Art and Design pay tribute to Juan Felipe Herrera’s two-term tenure as poet laureate of the United States in an exhibition titled “Magnifying the People’s Voice: A Laureate’s Journey Across America.”
-This exhibition will be on display from Oct.
-5 through 26 at the M Street Graduate Studios (1419 M St.) in downtown Fresno.
+The Center for Creativity and the Arts and the Department of Art and Design paid tribute to Juan Felipe Herrera’s two-term tenure as poet laureate of the United States in an exhibition titled “Magnifying the People’s Voice: A Laureate’s Journey Across America” and with the publication of a companion catalog, documenting the work was on display in the exhibition.

-“Magnifying the People’s Voice” will showcase some of Herrera’s projects with the Library of Congress, as well as his interactions with people throughout the United States during his tenure from 2015 to 2017.
-This exhibition is part of CCA’s 2017-18 theme “Voice and Silence: Expressions of Community, Advocacy and the Human Spirit.”
+“Magnifying the People’s Voice” showcased some of Herrera’s projects with the Library of Congress, as well as his interactions with people throughout the United States during his tenure from 2015 to 2017.
+His tenure culminated with a celebration in Washington, D.C., in April.

 “Through the snapshots of this exhibition, visitors will be able to see Herrera’s uncompromising dedication to the American collective and his personal ideals,” said Cindy Urrutia, director of the Center for Creativity and the Arts.
 “In this exhibition, one truly sees the expanse that is America: different socio-economic backgrounds, multiple identity groups, various ages and geographic regions.
 Herrera worked with America, represented America, is America.
 He is the ‘People’s Poet.’”

 A Fowler native, Herrera (shown with Dean Saúl Jiménez-Sandoval) worked as a professor in Fresno State’s Chicano and Latin American Studies Department from 1990 to 2004.
 In 2015, he was appointed as the United States’ 21st poet laureate, becoming the first Latino to hold the title.
 He was reappointed in April 2016 to a second term.
 The majority of Herrera’s projects were meant to engage children and young adults with the spoken word.